leozinho21/logging-aggregator/README.md

   <li>Column – A column in Cassandra is a data structure which contains a column name, a value and a timestamp.
 The columns and the number of columns in each row may vary in contrast with a relational database where data are well structured</li>
 </ul>

+<h4> Connecting to Cassandra</h4>

+In order to connect to Cassandra from Java, we need to build a Cluster object.

+An address of a node needs to be provided as a contact point.
+If we don't provide a port number, the default port (9042) will be used.

+These settings allow the driver to discover the current topology of a cluster.

+<h4> Creating the Keyspace </h4>

+At this part we create the keyspaceName and define two more parameters, the replicationFactor and the replicationStrategy.
+These parameters determine the number of replicas and how the replicas will be distributed across the ring, respectively.

+With replication Cassandra ensures reliability and fault tolerance by storing copies of data in multiple nodes.

+<h4> Creating a Column Family </h4>

+The code to test that the Column Family has been created, is provided below:

+<h4> Inserting Data in the Column Family</h4>

+// creating select query in order to make reads faster we can replicate our table data to new table with query satisfying columns